ARPOISE/ARpoise/unity/Readme.md

 - Downloads the Unity asset bundle of each **POI** of the layer and loads the **POI**'s Unity prefab from the asset bundle.

 - Places the **POI**s' Unity prefabs into the 3D scene and shows the camera image as the background of the scene.

-## Building the App
-If you want to build the app you should,

-- get a version of Unity, including Android and iOS build capabilities and Vuforia.
-We tested it on 2018.2.2 and 2018.3.3.
-- start a new Unity project and replace the main camera in the default scene with a Vuforia ArCamera.
-- change the Build properties so that the build either builds Android or iOS, depending on your goals.
-- make the app work!
-So you can see the camera image when running on your test device.
-Note, emulators will not work!
-- close Unity.
-- copy the Assets from this repository to your local assets folder.
-- start Unity again.
-- replace your scene with the ArScene from the assets.
-- once more, make the app work!
-So you can see the camera image and some artifacts or messages from ARpoise.